 R is an open source statistical software.
 It has millions of users, including data scientists, and more than three thousand algorithms packages.
 Many machine learning algorithms already exist in R, albeit for small datasets.
 These algorithms use matrix operations that are easily expressed and efficiently implemented in R. In less than a hundred lines you can implement most algorithms.
 Therefore, we decided to extend R and determine if we can achieve scalability in a familiar programming model.

 Figure 1 is a very simplified view that compares R and Hadoop.
 Hadoop can handle large volumes of data, but R can efficiently execute a variety of advanced analysis.
-At HP Labs we have developed Presto– a distributed system that extends R. The main advantages of Presto are the language semantics, and the mechanisms to scale R and to run programs in a distributed manner.
+At HP Labs we have developed a distributed system that extends R. The main advantages are the language semantics, and the mechanisms to scale R and to run programs in a distributed manner.

-Presto adds three main language constructs to R: darray, splits, and update.
+Our framework adds three main language constructs to R: darray, splits, and update.
 A foreach construct is also present.
 It is similar to parallel loops found in other languages.

-For transparent scaling, Presto provides the abstraction of distributed arrays, darray.
+For transparent scaling, we provide the abstraction of distributed arrays, darray.
 Distributed arrays store data across multiple machines and give programmers the flexibility to partition data by rows, columns or blocks.
 Programmers write analytics code treating the distributed array as a regular array, without worrying that it is mapped to different physical machines.
 Array partitions can be referenced using splits and their contents modified using update.
 The body of foreach loop processes array partitions in parallel.

-Figure 3 shows part of a Presto program that calculates PageRank of a graph.
+Figure 3 shows part of a program that calculates distributed PageRank of a graph.
 At a high level, the program executes A = (M*B)+C in a distributed manner till convergence.
 Here M is the adjacency matrix of a large graph.
 Initially M is declared a NxN sparse matrix partitioned by rows.
-The vector A is partitioned such that each partition has the same number of rows as the corresponding partition of M. The accompanying illustration (Figure 3) points out that each partition of A requires the corresponding (shaded) partitions of M, C, and the whole array B. The Presto runtime passes these partitions and automatically reconstructs B from its partitions before executing the body of foreach on workers.
+The vector A is partitioned such that each partition has the same number of rows as the corresponding partition of M. The accompanying illustration (Figure 3) points out that each partition of A requires the corresponding (shaded) partitions of M, C, and the whole array B. The runtime passes these partitions and automatically reconstructs B from its partitions before executing the body of foreach on workers.

-Our Presto package has distributed algorithms such as regression analysis, clustering, power method based PageRank, a recommendation system, and so on.
+Our algorithms package has distributed algorithms such as regression analysis, clustering, power method based PageRank, a recommendation system, and so on.
 For each of these applications we had to write less than 150 lines of code.